How to Manage Belly Fat

 At most, try to aim for half an hour of vigorous aerobic exercise, at the very least four times a week.
-Some recommended exercise would include jogging, brisk walking, and biking.
-Other moderate forms of exercise like a walk in the park is also a good alternative.
+Some recommended exercises, which would include jogging, brisk walking, and biking.
+Other moderate forms of exercise like a walk in the park are also a good alternative.

 Getting a good night’s sleep plays a vital role in ensuring good health and contributes to our overall well-being.
 Good quality sleep is critical for physical and mental health as well as improving one’s quality of life.
 Not only that research also discovered that people who get at least six to seven hours of sleep every night tend to have lower measures of belly fat.

 This is because, when we get enough sleep, our body tends to have a better metabolism that will help burn fat more efficiently.
 The rationale behind this is that a body that is deprived of sleep burns calories at a slower rate to preserve energy.